 Most classes are held in McElhinney Hall 315.
 Specialization elective classes can be held in different campus buildings.

 Can I use my current job for the MPP internship requirement?

 Yes, as long as the job is related to public policy, it can be used for the MPP's internship requirement.
-However, the POLC 6391 Internship in Public Policy course and related assignments would still need to be completed.
+However, the POLC 6391 Public Policy Internship course and related assignments would still need to be completed.